semanticist21/query-key-chain/README.md

 ### _.detail(key: TKey)_

-The detail method appends all, detail, and a specific key to the query key.
+The detail method appends `detail` and a specific key to the preceding array.
 This is useful for querying detailed information identified by the key.

 When details() or any preceding part of the chain is invalidated, all cascading children, including detail, are also invalidated.